'Just Another Girl on the I.R.T.' (1993) by Leslie Harris

 Thoughts:

 A few weeks ago, my husband and I started watching "Enlightened" on HBO and had a 2-hour long discussion about whether or not it's possible to have a successful TV show or film with a female protagonist who is 100% unlikable and unapologetic about her flaws.
 In "Enlightened," Amy Jellicoe (Laura Dern) wants to do the right thing, but mainly for self-serving reasons.
 She doesn't care who she needs to hurt or exploit along the way (poor Tyler).
 We're never sure if she's authentic when she spins off into one of her hippy-dippy, 'I have the power to change the world,' monologues.
-Does she believe this shit, or is all just an act?
+Does she believe this shit, or is it all just an act?
 Did she really meet turtle Jesus?

 In "Just Another Girl on the I.R.T.," we meet Chantel, another difficult female character.
 Like Amy, she has big dreams for her life and brashly believes she's capable of achieving them.
 She comes off as tough and sassy, interrupting her history class to draw attention to the plight of inner-city Black men, and telling a rude woman at the market that her husband is cheating on her.
 She's aggressive and loud, not afraid to flaunt her ego.
 She tells us many times how smart she is and how she's going to escape the projects and do something great with her life.
 Chantel is more than just a little extra, but she knows it and doesn't give a single fuck.